dylantcon/thesolution-tf-xhair/README.md

 ## THESOLUTION - TROUBLESHOOTING AND CONFIGURATION

 **NO PYTHON?**
-1. `INSTALL.bat` will tell you.
+1. `INSTALL.bat` will tell you
-2. Get it from python.org/downloads and TICK "Add python.exe to PATH" during setup.
+2. Get it from python.org/downloads and TICK "Add python.exe to PATH" during setup
-3. Then run `INSTALL.bat` again.
+3. Then run `INSTALL.bat` again

 **IT COULDN'T FIND TF2?**
-1. Steam -> right-click TF2 -> Manage -> Browse local files.
+1. Steam -> right-click TF2 -> Manage -> Browse local files
-2. Copy the address bar, paste it in when it asks.
+2. Copy the address bar, paste it in when it asks

 **CROSSHAIR NOT SHOWING?**
 1. Console (~ key):